sourcegraph/handbook/content/departments/people-talent/talent/internship/index.md

 Finalizing the onboarding checklist

-- Each manager will confirm the necessary onboarding checklist items with Inés to ensure the interns have a smooth and effective remote onboarding experience.
+- Each manager will confirm the necessary onboarding checklist items with Internship Program Manager to ensure the interns have a smooth and effective remote onboarding experience.

 Wage and hour guidelines